Vincent Clerc: 2011 to present

 Clerc was selected in the squad for the 2011 Rugby World Cup in New Zealand, and was one of the stars of the tournament.
 He played every game for France and posed a constant threat on the right wing.
 He scored six tries for the tournament, three of them against Canada, to finish the tournament as joint top try-scorer with England's Chris Ashton.

 On November 17, 2012, against Argentina in Lille, Clerc scored two tries to take his overall international tally to 34 tries, overtaking Philippe Saint-André to become France's second highest try scorer.
 France won 39–22.
 Clerc said after the match: We got off to a bad start, which is a bad habit of ours.
 However, we fought back and turned it round after 15 minutes.
 We could have scored a few more tries but we will take this.
 Will I ever play again after passing Philippe's mark?
 I hope so but I will have to talk to him!

 Life outside of rugby

-Clerc is involved with the Toulouse-based charity Maison des Parents, which works alongside parents and their children, who suffer from illnesses and are being treated in Toulouse.
+Clerc has been a consultant for the French television station France Télévisions.
+Also, he has been involved with the Ronald McDonald Foundation's Parents' House charity, and since 2021 has owned a McDonald's branch in the Compans area of Toulouse in his home country of France.